andrewfrench/ghcomp/README.md

 #### A utility to compress and decompress sets of geohashes.

-The inflate and deflate utilities do not preserve duplicate geohashes or the order of the dataset.
+The Deflate utility removes redundant geohash information from sets of geohashes.
+The ratio of deflated data to inflated data is variable and depends on the clustering of the dataset: data sets containing points that are physically closer to each other will share more of their geohashes, allowing for large compression ratios.
+Data sets containing points that are physically far from each other will have more unique geohash information and cannot be as aggressively compressed.
+The Inflate and Deflate utilities do not preserve duplicate geohashes or the order of the dataset.

 ## Deflate